ALTree/ruby-number-theory/readme.md

 RubyNumberTheory
 ================

+NB (2017-01-01): **This library is no longer maintained here**.

+[The gem ownership on rubygems.org was transferred to another developer]

 A number theory library written in pure Ruby.

 It aims to be easy to use (and possibly fast), while keeping its code as simple as possible.